ovis-hpc/ldms/ldms/scripts/ldms_pll-ldms-static-test.rst

      files when the name of the input file is the same as the plugin tested.

+INPUT_DIR
+   |
+   | The directory containing the input file.
+Additional or
+     replacement bash functions accompanying the input can be loaded as '. $INPUT_DIR/extra_script'.

 TESTDIR
    |
-   | Root directory of the testing setup.
+   | Root directory of the testing setup and output.

 STOREDIR
    |